Administering a death estate

 - An unbroken record of the widowed spouse’s family relations for the duration of the marriage

 - An unbroken record from age 15 onwards of deceased heirs and distributees renouncing their inheritance

 - Certificates of life for all distributees of the death estate residing Finland or abroad

-Please note that if the estate inventory’s list of distributees has been confirmed by the local register office, items 1 to 4 do not in most cases need to be submitted to us.
+Please note that if the Digital and Population Data Services Agency has confirmed the list of distributees given in the estate inventory deed, items 1 to 4 do not in most cases need to be submitted to us.

 In addition, we may require the following documents to be included as appendices to the estate inventory.
 Please note that the listed documents are examples and do not apply to all death estates, nor is the list exhaustive:

 - A written declaration of renouncement of inheritance, in the event that any of the distributees renounces inheritance